-How do antibiotics work?
 An antibiotic is a natural or synthetic substance that destroys or blocks bacterial propagation.
 The first case can be qualified as a bactericidal antibiotic and the second one, as a bacteriostatic antibiotic.
 Antibiotics were introduced into our daily lives after World War II.
 They are considered as one of the biggest therapeutic advances of the 20thcentury.
-As a matter of fact, antibiotics managed to increase our life expectancy for more than 10 years.
-However, the overuse or misuse of certain antibiotics conducted to a phenomenon called antimicrobial resistance, meaning that the antibiotic loses its ability to treatthe bacterial infection.
+As a matter of fact, antibiotics managed to increase our life expectancy by more than 10 years.
+However, the overuse or misuse of certain antibiotics conducted to a phenomenon called antimicrobial resistance, meaning that the antibiotic loses its ability to treat the bacterial infection.
 In hospitals, for example, this resistance leads to an increase in nosocomial infections due to particularly resistant germs such as Escherichia coli.
-According to the Health Minister, nosocomialinfections cause 4 000 deaths per year in France.
+According to the Health Minister, nosocomial infections cause 4 000 deaths per year in France.

-BacTail is inspired by certain characteristics of bacteriophages which are defined as bacterial viruses.
-It is composed of a capsid containing the bacteriophage’s genome, a more or less long sheath, and caudal fibers which are the LTFs.
-The project aims at using specific genetic sequences coding for Long Tail Fibers (LTFs) from bacteriophages allowing them to recognize and, later on, lyse specific bacteria.
+BacTail is inspired by certain characteristics of bacteriophages which are the natural predators of bacteria.
+They are composed of a capsid containing the bacteriophage’s genome, a more or less long sheath, and Long Tail Fibers (LTF).
+The project aims at using specific genetic sequences coding for Long Tail Fibers from bacteriophages allowing them to specifically recognize their target bacterium.

-Sup’Biotech students of the 2020 iGEM IONIS team will use LTFs coming from bacteriophages of the Myoviridaefamily.
-The aim is to express them on the surface of Escherichi coli (E. coli) so that they can specifically recognize, attack and kill pathogenic bacteria, that have developed antibiotic resistance.
+Sup’Biotech students of the 2020 iGEM IONIS team will use LTFs coming from bacteriophages of the Myoviridae family.
+The aim is to express them on the surface of Escherichi coli (E. coli) so that is it capable of specifically recognizing, attacking and killing pathogenic bacteria, that have developed antibiotic resistance.

 We have planned three main objectives in the BacTail project: